COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 If Pinball Medic ever were to use the term "shopped", we actually meant to say;

-"This game has been refurbished the right way."
+"This game has been refurbished the right way".

 NOTE: Many an on-line or auction game buyer has experienced the fraud caused by the ambiguous term 'shopped', so buyer beware.

-The following definitions apply to Video, Arcade Games and Pinball Machines.
+These definitions apply to Video, Arcade Games and Pinball Machines.

 Also, game specific parts can't always be found for every game and the level of refurbishment has to be lowered.
 In this rare case, we try our best to make sure the game is 100% operational before we finish the refurbishment.
 We are not sure that all other shops would even try to finish the refurbishment in these cases.
+Some shops don't even replace the rusty game ball and call the game totally shopped out.

 A full refurbishment would not mean every defect such as a faded cabinet artwork or slight flaking of the scoreboard glass was repaired or replaced, that would be part of a full game restoration.
 Any remaining issue after refurbishment would be stated on the game's 'For Sale' web page if we were selling the game to the general public or game collector.